usf-cs360-spring2019/usf-cs360-spring2019.github.io/_homework/homework-3.md

 blurb: |
   <p>
-    For this homework assignment, you must visualize data from the <a href="">SF Tree Maintenance March 2018 to March 2019</a> dataset using a geospatial data visualization technique in D3 <strong>version 5</strong>.
+    For this homework assignment, you must visualize data from the <a href="https://data.sfgov.org/d/nm7r-4cxx?category=City-Infrastructure&view_name=Tree-Maintenance-March-2018-to-2019">SF Tree Maintenance March 2018 to March 2019</a> dataset using a geospatial data visualization technique in D3 <strong>version 5</strong>.
 The techniques allowed for this homework include: non-proportional symbol map, proportional symbol map, or choropleth map.
   </p>

   <p>